 You can buy GOCHA Video Comment at Code Canyon.

 GochaDesign has also more detailed support documentation, which wasn’t available with the previous version.
 That’s another major improvement.

 Of course, you’ll also get support via Envato’s standard licensing.

 I’m quite happy with the current iteration of GOCHA Video Comment.
 Everything that I critiqued in my previous review has been fixed in this version and you now have significantly more control over when and how timestamp comments display.

-When you add in the fact that you can now also add comments to Facebook videos and a couple other additions, you get a significantly improved plugin.
+When you add in the fact that you can now also add comments to Facebook videos and a couple of other additions, you get a significantly improved plugin.
 Kudos to GochaDesign.